The1stWii2/Segfault4/README.md

  ...Hopefully

  ## Fine.
 How can I help?
- Currently in-code documentation, however, it should be (cursed words) "self-explanatory".
+ Currently in-code documentation is lacking to say the least, however, it should be  (cursed words) "self-explanatory".
 If you do need some assistance reading it, try contacting  Wii2 on Discord (`Wii2#9999`), they might know.

  ----
 <br/>